filip-rupniewski/filip-rupniewski.github.io/programs/pytacz4/README.md

 The program is available in both text-based and graphical versions.

 - In **text mode**, the current occurrence count for each question is displayed in a table at the top.
 - The **graphical version** is recommended, as it provides the option to read words aloud.
-However, it is currently only supported on Linux and macOS.

 ### Screenshots